-Students must meet program requirements and residency requirements to qualify for state financial aid.
-Those who meet the new residency law get in-state tuition and meet residency requirements for all state aid programs, including Washington College Grant and the College Bound Scholarship.
-They must still meet program requirements.
+Students must meet program and residency requirements to qualify for state financial aid.
+Those who meet the new residency law get in-state tuition and meet residency requirements for all state aid programs, including the Washington College Grant and the College Bound Scholarship.
+However, they must still meet program requirements.